bradyblough/bradyblough/README.md

 </div>

   <h3>👨‍💻 About Me </h3>
 The idea that the fundamental laws of nature can be mirrored in a virtual world crafted from silicon continues to amaze me.
-In my spare time, I not only enjoy taking Massive Online Open Courses (MOOCs) to deepen my understanding of the cosmos but also actively apply the knowledge gained by building code.
+I not only enjoy taking Massive Online Open Courses (MOOCs) to deepen my understanding of the cosmos but also actively apply the knowledge gained by building code.
 These courses serve as a foundation for practical coding projects, allowing me to translate theoretical concepts into tangible solutions and further enhance my programming skills.

 ### 🏆 Certificates